-PERT assumes that the activity duration estimate follows the normal distribution.
+PERT assumes that the expected duration of a project follows the normal distribution.
 The normal distribution curve is a bell-shaped curve, and is symmetrical on both sides of the mean.
 A picture is worth a thousand words.
 Refer to the image above and you’ll get a better idea.

 For the normal distribution, statistics say that there is: